ibm-cloud-docs/secure-enterprise/catalog-manifest.md

                 :   The URL to the proxied image.

                 `sha`
-                :   The `sha` indientifier of the image.
+                :   The `sha` identifier of the image.

             `caption`
             :   A short label for the architecture diagram.